East Africa

 Buy Amapiano instrumentals built for East African artists.
 Kenya, Uganda, and Tanzania are embracing the log drum sound.
 Get yours on Mbeatz.

-Amapiano — South Africa's log drum-driven genre — has swept East Africa.
+Amapiano swept East Africa and it's not slowing down.
 Nairobi clubs, Kampala bars, and Dar es Salaam house parties all run Amapiano sets.
 The genre's infectious groove, soulful piano chords, and deep bass lines have made it the sound of a generation across the continent.

-East African artists are now making their own Amapiano — blending the South African framework with Swahili, Luganda, and Sheng vocals for a distinctly regional take.
-Mbeatz has the instrumentals that make that fusion possible.
+East African artists are making their own Amapiano, blending the South African framework with Swahili, Luganda, and Sheng vocals for a distinctly regional take.
+In 2025, Marioo released "Mvua," a smooth amapiano-infused Bongo Flava track, and Diamond Platnumz linked up with Focalistic for "Sasampa."
+The fusion is real and it's working.

 What makes a great Amapiano beat

-Kabza De Small, DJ Maphorisa, Focalistic, and Makhadzi dominate East African Amapiano playlists.
-Kenyan artists like Bien and Otile Brown have experimented with the genre.
-Uganda and Tanzania are following fast.
-The East African Amapiano wave is just beginning.
+Kabza De Small, DJ Maphorisa, and Focalistic set the template.
+East African artists like Bien, Otile Brown, Marioo, and Joshua Baraka have all experimented with the sound and found audiences waiting.
+The East African Amapiano wave is still building.
+Get your instrumental at mbeatz.org/beats and be part of it.

 Get your beat on mBeatz

-Instant download · Clear licensing · M-Pesa accepted · WAV + MP3 included
+Instant download · Clear licensing · M-Pesa and card accepted · WAV + MP3 + stems included